 An abdominal ultrasound is done to view structures inside the abdomen.
 It's the preferred screening method for an abdominal aortic aneurysm, a weakened, bulging spot in the abdominal aorta — the major blood vessel that supplies blood to the body.
 However, the imaging test may be used to diagnose or rule out many other health conditions.

-An abdominal ultrasound to screen for an abdominal aortic aneurysm is recommended for men ages 65 to 75 who are current or former cigarette smokers.
-Having an abdominal ultrasound to screen for an abdominal aortic aneurysm isn't specifically recommended for men who have never smoked, nor women, unless your doctor suspects you may have an aneurysm or if you have a family history of an aneurysm.
+Doctors recommend an abdominal ultrasound to screen for an abdominal aortic aneurysm in men ages 65 to 75 who are current or former cigarette smokers.
+If you've never smoked, abdominal aortic aneurysm screening isn't recommended for men (or women), unless your doctor suspects you may have an aneurysm or if you have a family history of an aneurysm.

 An abdominal aortic aneurysm occurs when a lower portion of your body's main artery (aorta) becomes weakened and bulges.

 The enlarged area in the lower part of the aorta is an abdominal aortic aneurysm.
 An ultrasound image of an abdominal aortic aneurysm is shown in the upper right corner.
 Ultrasound imaging is often used to diagnose abdominal aortic aneurysms.